What Makes a Leading Question?

 Neither of these outcomes is preferable.
 And unfortunately, job interviews aren't the only place we encounter poorly constructed questions.

-Leading questions are an even bigger problem in the world of data collection, especially in polls are surveys.
+Leading questions are a huge problem in the world of data collection, especially in polls and surveys.
 For example, consider this actual question asked in a poll by Fox News.